wayke-se/wayke-ecom-react/README.md

 In the folder `assets/styles` there is a CSS-file `default.css`.
 If you want to use these provided styles, you can simply add this CSS to your html-head as normally with a `link` element.

+This _CSS_ file contains references to an icon font used to dislplay icons.
+Include the folder `assets/font/icons` as well for the icons to display properly.

+> **Important:** The relative path between the _CSS_ file and `icons.woff(s)` has to be the same as in the `assets` folder unless you change the path to the fonts in the _CSS_ yourself.

 ### Development

 ```